SarveshSoni09/Python_LLD/ParkingLot/README.md

 ### Concurrency Strategy

-To meet the requirement for thread-safe operations from multiple gates, **multi-threading is achieved through the use of the `synchronized` keyword on critical sections** (e.g., methods that modify spot availability counts or assign/release a `ParkingSpot`).
+To meet the requirement for thread-safe operations from multiple gates, **multi-threading is achieved through the use of the `locks` on critical sections** (e.g., methods that modify spot availability counts or assign/release a `ParkingSpot`).

 This ensures that: